What Is Process Mining?

 How do you get the most value out of process mining?

 Using process mining offers a myriad of benefits to businesses if you understand how to extract the most value from the solution.
 Focus on the value potential of process mining, and investigate how it can improve the areas in which you need the most help.
 Key areas of potential include:

 - More time and resources freed for IT staff: Because process mining provides a clear and accurate picture of business processes reconstructed from IT data, administrators spend less time investigating process issues on their own and more time on value-add projects that help the organization realize business growth objectives.
 And by having a solid grasp of the current state of business processes as a starting point, time spent on other issues and projects can be more productive.

-- Clear and accurate big-picture of process environment: The data provides a realistic picture of business processes, as well as a foundation for accurate analysis, diagnosis and improvement decisions.
-All variables, delays and other issues are incorporated as part of that holistic view so that decision makers can take action based on fact rather than opinion.
+- Clear and accurate big-picture of process environment: The data provides a realistic picture of business processes, as well as a foundation for accurate analysis and diagnosis.
+All variables, delays and other issues are incorporated as part of that holistic view, so decision makers can take action based on fact rather than opinion.